steffsas/towards-encrypted-dns-with-ddr/README.md

 ## 📬 Contact

-For questions or collaboration, feel free to reach out: [your-email@example.com]
+For questions or collaboration, feel free to reach out: [steffen.sassalla@outlook.de]

 ---